Temnin el-Foka: The Roman nymphaeum

 The nymphaeum is an arched watercourse built of large stones that has been constructed 4 m deep into a hill.
 It leads to a cistern underground.
 A gully has formed at the outflow, where a boundary pillar is carved with the image of a goddess.
 It resembles a similar cippus at Kafr Zabad.

 The inner walls consist of four layers of massive, roughly hewn cuboids up to the vault.
-The top layer is completed by an unfinished cornice.
-At the rear end there is a slightly raised platform as Adyton.
-In the small semicircular niche on the back wall there must have been an image of the deity.
-It was probably a local deity of the flowing water, which can be seen on a stone slab in heavily weathered condition.

-An ante was attached to the vaulted room in the form of an ante, which ended with an architrave with three fascias (horizontal stripes) and an upper bead.
-The staircase leads up in the middle between two columns with Corinthian capitals that bear the architrave.
-The porch is heavily restored, the rectangular portal was supplemented from concrete.

 Only the vaulted arch and two rows of stones on the side walls were preserved before the restoration.
 The stone blocks of the side walls were piled up again, the pillars and capitals are largely new.

-Grooves can be seen in the longitudinal direction on the top of the vault.
-They may have served as a support for a wooden roof.
+During the 2024 Israeli invasion of Lebanon, UNESCO gave enhanced protection to 34 cultural sites in Lebanon including the Spring of Ain el Jobb archaeological site to safeguard it from damage.